Discover more from Kiko's Musings

 Sustaining innovations are what move companies along established improvement trajectories.
 They are improvements to existing products on dimensions historically valued by customers.
 Airplanes that fly farther, computers that process faster, cellular phone batteries that last longer, and televisions with incrementally or dramatically clearer images are all sustaining innovations.

-In most markets, competitors will try to outdo each other in terms of incremental sustaining innovations in their never-ending quest for differentiation and pricing power which, when successful, lead to higher prices and better gross margins.
+In most markets, competitors will try to outdo each other in terms of sustaining innovations in their never-ending quest for differentiation and pricing power which, when successful, lead to higher prices and better gross margins.

 Attackers and disruptive innovation